chrisspre/omm/graph/data/meta-model-schema.md

 ## PropertyRef model element

 A property reference identifies a property that is part of the key of an entity type.
-[OData CSDL XML Version 4.01](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_Key)
+See [OData CSDL XML](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_Key)

+PropertyRef is a child element of [EntityType](#entitytype-model-element)

 ### Properties of `PropertyRef`